 Cibrèo Caffe

-For aperitivi and people-watching with a difference, head to Caffè Cibrèo’s swanky new bar, lined with pot plants and vintage striped banquettes, at the Helvetia & Bristol, one of Florence’s most historic hotels.
+For aperitivi and people-watching with a difference, head to Caffè Cibrèo’s swanky bar, lined with pot plants and vintage striped banquettes, at the Helvetia & Bristol, one of Florence’s most historic hotels.
 The freshly made Peach Bellini or a Rossini made with crushed strawberries and Prosecco (the latter only on the menu in spring and summer months) are to die for.
 Snacks include artisanal sourdough dunked in a Greek-inspired skordalia dip made from almonds and olive oil.

 What to drink: The Peach Bellini